jons/node-milter/README.md

 decision for postfix immediately, so your js callbacks cannot be async (yet).

+QUICKSTART

+creating a milter daemon.

+    milter.start(
+      string smtpd_milter_description,
+      number flags,
+      function(env, f0, f1, f2, f3) negotiate,
+      function(env,host,addr) connect,
+      function(env,command) unknown,
+      function(env,identity) helo,
+      function(env,address) mailfrom,
+      function(env,address) rcptto,
+      function(env) data,
+      function(env,name,value) header,
+      function(env) eoh,
+      function(env,buffer,length) segment,
+      function(env) eom,
+      function(env) abort,
+      function(env) close,
+    );

+other controls are available when creating a milter.

+completing a callback.

+    connect = function (env, host, addr) {
+      /* ... */
+      env.done(decision);
+    }

+the allowed filter decisions for all callbacks except negotiate.

+    milter.SMFIS_CONTINUE
+    milter.SMFIS_REJECT
+    milter.SMFIS_DISCARD
+    milter.SMFIS_ACCEPT
+    milter.SMFIS_TEMPFAIL
+    milter.SMFIS_NOREPLY
+    milter.SMFIS_SKIP

+negotiate shall return one of these decisions instead. see env.negotiate() for use of the CONTINUE return code.

+    milter.SMFIS_ALL_OPTS
+    milter.SMFIS_CONTINUE
+    milter.SMFIS_REJECT

+other envelope methods.
+access to message modifiers is allowed during the EOM event with these methods.

+    env.addheader(name, value)
+    env.chgheader(name, refcount, value)
+    env.insheader(index, name, value)
+    env.replacebody(newbody)
+    env.addrcpt(recipient)
+    env.addrcpt_par(recipient, args)
+    env.delrcpt(recipient)
+    env.chgfrom(envfrom, args)
+    env.quarantine(reason)
+    env.progress()

+changing the symbol list is allowed during negotiate.

+    env.setsymlist(stage, macrolist)

+because pointers cannot be wrapped in node.js addons, an additional method in the addon implementation that has no analog in libmilter exists to facilitate changing these settings so that the pointers made available to the xxfi_negotiate callback can be changed after node.js returns control to libmilter. call this method BEFORE calling env.done(), also, the values changed by this function are ignored unless env.done() is called with SMFIS_CONTINUE.

+    env.negotiate(f0, f1, f2, f3)

+retrieving a macro is allowed during any event. will return an empty string if the macro doesn't have a value.

+    env.getsymval(symname)

+changing the server's smtp reply is allowed during any event other than connect. i believe this should also exclude negotiate, so i enforce that as well.

+    env.setreply(rcode, xcode, message)
+    env.setmlreply(rcode, xcode, lines)

 ANOMALIES

+libmilter uses globals and is not thread-safe. you cannot use multiprocessing features in node with this addon.

 the milter will register in postfix with the name "node-bindings". the name "node-milter" is intended to give the project a sensible npm identity.